1. Home

 SRS

 The Survey Respondent Scale is the brainchild of a partnership between Trymata, MeasuringU, and QuestionPro to address the cognitive stress and fatigue of survey responses on testers.
-SRS is an extremely specialized metric that is meant more for marketing than usability.
+SRS is an extremely specialized metric that is meant more for marketing than UX/design.

 What’s your website’s score?
 Pick from any of the above and find out today: